 Prior Authorization - Approval in advance to get services.
+Covered services that need prior authorization are marked in the Benefits Chart in Chapter 4.
 In a PFFS plan, you do not need prior authorization to obtain services.
 However, you may want to check with your plan before obtaining services to confirm that the service is covered by your plan and what your cost-sharing responsibility is.